 Also, make sure the desk is strong enough to support your weight.
 Otherwise, this exercise won’t improve your lower-body strength.

 Hold the edge of your desk, stand up straight, and bend your leg behind you with your foot flexed.
 Lift your heel a few inches, release, and press your foot back behind you.
 Do around 30 reps of these on either side.

-This is one of the popular desk workouts for strengthening hip muscles.
-Taking a phone call while standing up?
+This is one popular desk workout for strengthening hip muscles and taking a phone call while standing up?
 Start exercising.

 7. Seated torso twist

 On a chair, plant your feet firmly into the ground and hold on to the back of the chair with one hand.
 Tighten your abs and twist your upper body back towards the arm of the chair while exhaling, and use your free hand to hold on to your leg for better leverage.

 Hold this position for two or three deep breaths and return to the front.
 Be sure only to twist as far as you can while keeping your hips in place and your back straight.
 Do about ten reps of these on either side to strengthen your core and stabilize the torso.

 Hold your twisted position for five deep breaths if you are up for a challenge.